 ACM0002 and AMS-I.D., respectively accounting for over 50% and 20% of the activities that have requested transition, are methodologies used to quantify emission reductions from renewable energy projects, but they differ in their scope and applicability.
 ACM0002 is generally used for large-scale grid-connected renewable energy projects, while AMS-I.D. is typically used for small-scale grid-connected projects.
 The average Sylvera rating for projects using ACM0002 is "C".

-The fragmented landscape of eligibility lists and quality initiatives presents a significant hurdle for buyers seeking carbon credits from projects with robust environmental integrity.
+The fragmented landscape of eligibility lists and quality initiatives presents a significant hurdle for buyers seeking eligible credits from projects with robust environmental integrity.
 These lists establish eligibility criteria and quality benchmarks through the evaluation of carbon standards and methodologies.
-This is insufficient and project-level due diligence is needed to truly ascertain the quality and additionality of emission reductions or removals.
+This is insufficient, and project-level due diligence is needed to truly ascertain the quality and additionality of greenhouse gas emission reductions or removals.